 After Academic Dismissal, a student may be readmitted only with the approval of the Readmission Committee, which will include representatives from the Dean's Office, the Student Life Office, and other College staff as appropriate.
 In order to be considered for readmission after Academic Dismissal, a student is normally expected to have been away from the College for at least one full year.
-It is highly unusual for students to be readmitted following dismissal.
 An interview in person will normally be required.